Palau, Sardinia: Demographics

-Ethnic groups and foreign minorities

-According to ISTAT data, the resident foreign population at 31 December 2010 was 568 people.
-The Romanian nationality was the most represented according to its percentage in the total number of resident population (328 inhabitants, 7.39%).
+As of 2026, the population is 4,058, of which 50.7% are male, and 49.3% are female.
+Minors make up 13.2% of the population, and seniors make up 25.1%.

 Languages and dialects

-The dialect spoken in Palau is "Gallurese.
+The dialect spoken in Palau is Gallurese.

+Immigration

+As of 2025, immigrants make up 14.3% of the total population.
+The 5 largest foreign countries of birth are Romania, Ukraine, France, the United States, and Albania.

 Culture

 Events

 The most famous religious celebration in town is the one devoted to Santa Maria delle Grazie, which is held in the first week of September.
 The sea procession is the final and most characteristic moment.

 A renowned country festivity is that of St George (1 May).
 It is an important destination for devotees, where they celebrate with outdoor banquets in large tables and accordions in honour of the saint famous for his representation with a spear stuck in the body of a dragon during a fight on horseback.

 We may also mention the Carnival of Palau, a destination for many tourists from all over Sardinia.

 In the small peninsula of Isuledda, also known as Isola dei Gabbiani, international windsurfing and kite-surfing competitions take place every year.
 In Porto Rafael, the Punta Sardegna Yacht Club, together with the Emerald Coast Yacht Club, organizes the Formenton Trophy regatta.